Silverr12/DMA-CFW-Guide/README.md

   - Capability NEXT Pointers:`CAPABILITIES_PTR`, `MSI_CAP_NEXTPTR`, `PCIE_CAP_NEXTPTR`, `PM_CAP_NEXTPTR` and
   - Capability Pointers: `MSI_BASE_PTR`, `PCIE_BASE_PTR`, `PM_BASE_PTR`

-On default pcileech firmware you can locate: **PM at 0x40, MSI at 0x50 and PCIe at 0x60**, The example will be changing them to **PCIe at 0x40, PM at 0xC8 and MSI at 0xD0**, but you can have them at any location really (e.g PCIe at 0x80, PM at 0xD0 and MSI at 0x90) since our computers can and will jump over the empty blocks, all you have to do is make sure the `NEXTPTR`'s line up to the next capability as explained below and that you take note of the capabilities sizes so they don't try to overlap.
+On default pcileech firmware you can locate: **PM at 0x40, MSI at 0x50, and PCIe at 0x60**, The example will be changing them to **PCIe at 0x40, PM at 0xC8 and MSI at 0xD0**, but you can have them at any location really (e.g PCIe at 0x80, PM at 0xD0 and MSI at 0x90) since our computers can and will jump over the empty blocks, all you have to do is make sure the `NEXTPTR`'s line up to the next capability as explained below and that you take note of the capabilities sizes so they don't try to overlap.
 - You need your NEXTPTRs lined up starting from your header at 0x00 and going up in the config blocks, for example:
   - If I were to change my capabilities blocks around to `PCIe: 0x40 | PM: 0xC8 | MSI: 0xD0` I would simply assign their associated `BASE_PTR` variables as such to the same value.
 Always make to start at or above 0x40 as our header ends just before it and also make sure your base ptrs always end on 0, 4, or 8 such as 40, 44 68.
-  - Secondly, I would also have to have my header capability pointer `CAPABILITIES_PTR` point to 40 (which it is by default) since it's our lowest/first to be read in this case, then the `PCIE_CAP_NEXTPTR` will point to C8, `PM_CAP_NEXTPTR` to D0 and `MSI_CAP_NEXTPTR` to 00 to finalise it out, and always make sure its in order from top to bottom, as if you try to point backwards in the config space your firmware will not work.
-(Extended capabilities such as AER, DSN, LTR, etc do also require this configuration if you decide to put them in.
-But you do not point the regular capablities into them as they are a seperate 'set', besides that they follow the same pointer format as your regular capabilities.)
+  - Secondly, I would also have to have my header capability pointer `CAPABILITIES_PTR` point to 40 (which it is by default) since it's our lowest/first to be read in this case, then the `PCIE_CAP_NEXTPTR` will point to C8, `PM_CAP_NEXTPTR` to D0 and `MSI_CAP_NEXTPTR` to 00 to finalise it out, and always make sure it's in order from top to bottom as if you try to point backward in the config space your firmware will not work.
+(Extended capabilities such as AER, DSN, LTR, etc also require this configuration if you decide to put them in.
+But you do not point the regular capabilities into them as they are a separate 'set', besides that they follow the same pointer format as your regular capabilities.)

 > [!IMPORTANT]
 > Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for BE, EAC, and any other anti-cheat that you can think of **that isn't VGK, Faceit or ESEA**
-> For them your best bet would be lots of trial and error with emulating different devices, doing odd config space changes and changing things around in pcileech, many will not reveal their methods unless they want it detected, so you are mostly on your own there unfortunately.
+> For them your best bet would be lots of trial and error with emulating different devices, doing odd config space changes, and changing things around in pcileech, many will not reveal their methods unless they want it detected, so you are mostly on your own there unfortunately.

 ## **6. TLP Emulation**